novryanda/vbtix/src/app/api/README.md

 # API Structure

-This directory contains the API routes for the VBTix application.
+This directory contains the API routes for the VBTicket application.
 The API is organized into three main groups:

 ## 1. Admin API (`/api/admin/`)